 Similar to Istria regions, the slopes of the Zagorje hills are full of vineyards.
 Medvednica is a mountain that separates Zagorje from Zagreb and it’s also a protected nature park.
 If you are a skiing fan, you might want to know that Medvednica hosts a few skiing events during the winter and you have a chance to go skiing there.

 We have left the region we live in for the end of this article.
 The best things come last.
 Dalmatia is one of the most famous and most popular regions of Croatia.
 It’s shaped by the Adriatic Sea and mighty mountains such as the Biokovo mountain.
 It’s a unique blend of mountains and the sea.

 Dalmatia is the best when it comes to the nature of Croatia.
 A larger portion of the Croatian part of the Adriatic Sea is in Dalmatia.
 This region is full of islands of various sizes and each island has its natural peculiarities.

 Out of 8 national parks in Croatia, 4 of them are situated in Dalmatia.
 Mediterranean vegetation is dominant and the climate is nice and warm, except high in the mountains.
 Even the highest mountain in Croatia – Dinara, is situated inland of Dalmatia.
 It’s a region we explore a lot because we live in it.
 And there is always something left to explore.

 Many rivers are flowing through Dalmatia with Krka, Cetina, Zrmanja, and Neretva being some of the most famous ones.
 Many tourists come to Dalmatia because of the sea but fall in love with it because of its nature.

-Finally, we run all of our adventure tours in Croatia right here in Dalmatia, in the best that nature of Croatia has to offer.
-We need to mention beautiful Bacina lakes that are situated near the city of Ploce in southern Dalmatia.
+Finally, we reside right here in Dalmatia, in the best that the nature of Croatia has to offer.
+We need to mention the beautiful Bacina lakes that are situated near the city of Ploce in southern Dalmatia.